reggi/counselor/README.md

 > "JavaScript File Types"

+JavaScript is powering everything, and there are [hundreds of different ways to do things](https://twitter.com/thomasreggi/status/1011984925027954688), small decisions here and there that different developers need to keep making.
+We look at the days when project frameworks came with conventions like [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) with both longing for understanding and unease at being restricted.
+Words like `system`, `controller`, `services`, `model`, `utils`, `libs`, `common`, `main`, `server`, `app`, all start to loose their meaning when they are next to other similar concepts, theres a mixing, a concept soup that takes these once great ideas and strips them of context.

+This project aims at trying to remedy this.
+Just as the adoption of `TypeScript` has changed the way we write code, we may have the same abiltiy to add "Types" to a individual or groups of __Files__ on the system.
+The goal is simple, consistenty and freedom.
+The framework users of the future will have not have to guess how the strucutre of an app works.
+Framework authors will be able to swap out the implementation of `v` in `mvc` with whatever they want with little to no cost.

 ## Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->